dermatologist/cql-express-r4/README.md

 ## About
 CQL is a domain-specific language that allows clinicians and researchers to express queries and retrieve data from electronic health records (EHRs) in a standardized and interoperable way.
 CQL supports the use of terminology services, which are external services that provide mappings and translations between different code systems and value sets.

 One limitation of FHIRPath-based CQL execution is that it cannot handle assertions in the FHIR DocumentReference resource.
-I have forked the nodejs CQL execution engine to add a hook that can call an LLM when it encounters a DocumentReference [here](https://github.com/dermatologist/cql-execution).
+I have [forked the nodejs CQL execution engine](https://github.com/dermatologist/cql-execution) to add a hook that can call an LLM when it encounters a DocumentReference with unstructured text.
+The LLM can then execute the CQL with assertions and return the result to the CQL execution engine.

-This is an simple express server example of how to use the LLM hook to execute CQL that contains assertions in the DocumentReference resource.
+This is an simple express server example of how to use the LLM hook to execute CQL that contains assertions in the DocumentReference resource as unstructured text.
 See related projects for more details.

 ## Related projects
 * [cql-execution](https://github.com/dermatologist/cql-execution)